Tellaro and the little hamlet town of Fiascherino are heaven.

 If you're here on a Sunday then the morning service in the picturesque sixteenth century Church of San Giorgio is a great experience.

-There is no train service to this part of the coast so you'll need to catch a bus for Lerici from outside the La Spezia station.
+There is no train service to this part of the coast so you'll need to catch a bus to Lerici from outside the La Spezia station.
 The information counter in the station will tell you where to catch it from.
 Once you get to Lerici you change buses for Tellaro - the last bit only takes ten minutes and the bus stops in Fiascherino (right outside the Fiascherino Hotel) and then in Tellaro.